Kika33/me2appideas/README.md

-Repo for fample code and ideas.
+Repo for sample code and ideas.